awsdocs/aws-private-ca-user-guide/doc_source/CloudWatchEvents.md

 ```

 **Failure**
-On failure, the action returns an ARN for the CA\.
-With the ARN, you can call [DescribeCertificateAuthority](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_DescribeCertificateAuthority.html) to determine the status of the CA\.
+On failure, the operation returns an ARN for the CA\.
+Using the ARN, you can call [DescribeCertificateAuthority](https://docs.aws.amazon.com/acm-pca/latest/APIReference/API_DescribeCertificateAuthority.html) to determine the status of the CA\.

 ```
 {